If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 Getting Started with the Rose Beehive

 The type of hive you choose always has a direct effect on what you need to buy when starting out.
-For instance, those interested with raising honey bees using a standard Langstroth hive, should reach out to a beekeeper that raises honeybees on Langstroth hives.
+For instance, those interested in raising honeybees using a standard Langstroth hive should reach out to a beekeeper that raises honeybees on Langstroth hives.
 The same will apply to those who would like to raise their bees using a Rose beehive.
 If you therefore need to begin using this hive then you have to do the following: